-Description of Delhi to Kathmandu tour
+Description of India & Nepal holiday, Delhi to Kathmandu

 To travel between Delhi and Kathmandu, from the bustling cities of the Indian plains to the peace and tranquility of the majestic Himalaya range, is one of the most beautiful and fascinating journeys in Asia.
 For culture, the Taj Mahal, the Pink City of Jaipur, the holy city of Varanasi and the Buddhist Stupas of Kathmandu are unforgettable highlights.
 There is also the chance to understand the region’s wildlife, spotting rhino, monkeys and deer in Chitwan National Park, to do a day hike in the shadow of the Himalayas and even a flight past mighty Everest, the tallest mountain in the world.